An introduction to pitch strength in contemporary popular music analysis and production: Pitch strength and structure

 Small-scale structure refers to the internal organization of these segments, termed `form' by \citet{caplin1998classical}.
 This time scale is known as the `morpho-syntagmatic level' \citep{bimbot2014semiotic,bimbot2016system} or the level of `melodic and rhythmic grouping' \citep{monelle2014linguistics}.
 Functions at this level include antecedent, consequent, basic idea, contrasting idea \citep{caplin1998classical}, and contrast \citep{bimbot2016system}.
 Relationships between units are described through implication \citep{bimbot2016system}, with the contrast identified by deviations from implied relations.

-\paragraph{Small-scale structure and PS, examples.} \textbf{Figure \ref{fig:implications}(a)} shows two segments from \citet{hypermusic2023cardinal}.
+\paragraph{Small-scale structure and PS, examples.} \textbf{Figure \ref{fig:implications}(a)} shows two segments from \citet{primaal2023cardinal}.
 In the first segment, the eighth beat has a higher PS, with all previous tracks muted and replaced by a synthesizer with an evolving resonant filter.
 In the second segment, the eighth beat has an even higher PS, with all previous tracks muted and replaced by choirs.

-\textbf{Figure \ref{fig:implications}(b)} shows a segment from \citet{hypermusic2023whomp}.
-The 16 beats are grouped into one segment due to a faster tempo than \citet{hypermusic2023cardinal}.
+\textbf{Figure \ref{fig:implications}(b)} shows a segment from \citet{primaal2023whomp}.
+The 16 beats are grouped into one segment due to a faster tempo than \citet{primaal2023cardinal}.
 A contrast on the eighth beat has a higher PS, featuring a loud vocal part absent in the previous beats.
 Another contrast occurs at the end of the fourth bar, where all previous tracks are muted and replaced by a tonal instrumental loop.

-The implications and contrasts shown in \textbf{Figure \ref{fig:implications}(a)(b)} indicate that in \citet{hypermusic2023cardinal,hypermusic2023whomp}, PS is part of the determinant of form \citep{caplin1998classical}, contrasting with the music of Mozart, Haydn, and Beethoven according to the same author. \textbf{Figure \ref{fig:PC1PC2positions}} shows the positions of the beats from \citet{hypermusic2023cardinal,hypermusic2023whomp} in the noisiness-inharmonicity space.
+\textbf{Figure \ref{fig:PC1PC2positions}} shows the positions of the beats from \citet{primaal2023cardinal,primaal2023whomp} in the noisiness-inharmonicity space.
 Beats 8 and 16 are closer to the bottom left than the others.

+The implications and contrasts shown in \textbf{Figure \ref{fig:implications}} indicates that in \citet{primaal2023cardinal,primaal2023whomp}, PS is part of the determinant of form \citep{caplin1998classical}, contrasting with the music of Mozart, Haydn, and Beethoven according to the same author.

 \paragraph{Large-scale structure and PS, examples.} In terms of large-scale structure, PS can help differentiate between semiotic segments.
-In \citet{hypermusic2023yadayada}, the segment between 0:46 and 0:58 has lower pitch strength than the segment between 0'58 and 1'11 due to a more continuous bass and a louder, more stable flute part. \textbf{Figure~\ref{fig:JID}} shows the decomposition of \citet{jid2022raydar} into semiotic segments.
+In \citet{primaal2023yadayada}, the segment between 0:46 and 0:58 has lower pitch strength than the segment between 0:58 and 1:11 due to a more continuous bass and a louder, more stable flute part. \textbf{Figure~\ref{fig:JID}} shows the decomposition of \citet{jid2022raydar} into semiotic segments.
 The song features seven segments with relatively low PS, where a rap flow is delivered over a low TR-808 kick drum.
 After a break, the song transitions into four segments with higher PS, where the flow is closer to being sung, and a keyboard chord is repeated.

-\paragraph{Summary.} In contemporary popular music, PS is a musical parameter that may be involved in both small- and large-scale structures.
+\paragraph{Summary.} In summary, PS is a musical parameter in contemporary popular music that may be involved in both small- and large-scale structures.